Reasonable Make-up Work and Extensions for Medically Related Absences

 - Giving students permission, when possible, to enroll in cable, Internet or video sections of the course.

 - Giving students an incomplete grade to allow an opportunity to fulfill course requirements through independent study or by attending class lectures the following semester.

 - Allowing students to withdraw from the class so they can repeat the class during another semester when their medical condition has stabilized.

 - Requests must be timely and reasonable.
 Instructors need to be informed with enough time to provide the adjustment.

-DSO access consultants are available to consult with instructors and students about possible adjustments.
+DSO access consultants are available to consult with instructors and students about possible adjustments in the creation of the reasonable absence accommodation plan.
 If the student is enrolled in the course and no reasonable adjustment can be found, withdrawal may be the only option to avoid academic penalty.

 - Students should apply for DSO services, and provide current documentation regarding their medical condition.
 Students should ask medical providers to include information about class attendance in the documentation.